DarrianTalamantes/DEIMoS-Snakemake/README.md

 8 Rule smooth_sample: This rule uses the outputs of factorize_sample and threshold_sample to use the function deimos.filters.smooth().

-9 Rule peakpick_sample: This Rule uses the output of factorize_sample and smooth_sample to
+9 Rule peakpick_sample: This Rule uses the output of factorize_sample and smooth_sample to run the function deimos.peakpick.persistent_homology().

-10 Rule Downselect_peaks:
+10 Rule Downselect_peaks: This Rule uses the output of peakpick_sample to run deimos.multi_sample_partition() and partitions.map(deimos.alignment.agglomerative_clustering()).
+It then does a few other transformations and finally drops all but th most intense peaks.

 11 Rule tba: This takes the downselected peak files. uses deimos.load to load them into a dictionary and saves the dictionary as a good csv file.
 Data can be found in output/samples/final_csvs